 Scholars may not apply for the Killam Prizes; they must be nominated by an expert in their field.

-Killam Prizes are intended for Canadian scholars who have made a substantial and distinguished contribution, over a significant period, to scholarly research.
+Killam Prizes are intended for active (not retired) Canadian scholars who have made a substantial and distinguished contribution, over a significant period, to scholarly research.

 Luiza Pereira, Program Officer